J-Karthik-palaniappan/faceswap-flask/README.md

  * A simple login/signup portal in flask
  * Live video in second page with place for uploading the source image

+Run app.py file and it opens the webpage in localHost